egichuhis/my-rails-blog/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for this opportunity to create amazing databases using SQL.
+I would like to thank Microverse for this opportunity to create amazing models using Ruby Active Records & databases using SQL.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>